rahulbakshee/TechMeIfYouCan/_posts/2020-10-17-Deep-Learning-pc-build-beginners-2020.md

 Having a **`local setup`** is what I preferred because `I wanted to feel the power at my finger tips, hear the fans running at full speed at extreme loads.
 I wanted to have the pleasure of unboxing and assembling all parts to make one.
 In longer run it would be cheaper than the Cloud option.
 Also, my (very)old laptop was broken and I needed something new anyhow.`

+I would say that ROI is better in option#1 when you don't have serious intentions to do DL work and you might leave the practice in near future.
+But if you are serious and will anyhow use those GPU cores to fullest, the cost of pc parts will pay off in 6 months to 1 year.

 ## How to Select parts
 The two things I think are important for part selection